What's New:

 March 28, 2025: Psychology Department, Princeton University, Princeton, NJ (in person)

-April 1, 2025: Engineering Department, Brown University, Providence, RI (in person)
+April 1, 2025: School of Engineering, Brown University, Providence, RI (in person)

 April 10-13, 2025: Virgin Islands Literary Festival, St. Croix, US Virgin Islands (in person)